Here’s a full list of countries reopening their borders for tourism.

 If you’re interested to know which countries you can travel to, check out this list of countries that are reopening their borders for tourism.

-As of July 1st, 2020, Egypt resumed international flights and opened its popular seaside resorts.
-It was in mid-March when the country closed its borders and temporarily shut its famous attractions to curb the spread of the Covid-19 virus.
+Egypt reopened its borders for tourism on July 1, 2020.
+International flights have resumed and its popular seaside resorts have started to welcome tourists again.
+But in mid-March, the country closed its borders again and temporarily shut its famous attractions to curb the spread of the Covid-19 virus.

 Egypt is one of those countries that received the “Safe Travels Stamp” from the World Travel and Tourism Council.
 This certification is given to destinations that have adopted the new protocols to protect the health and safety of travelers.